 The Woodlands at Algonkian

-Right in the center of Algonkian Regional Park and flanked by towering trees, the Woodlands is the perfect blend of country charm and outdoor beauty.
-The main event space is outfitted with high ceilings, a striking stone fireplace and large windows featuring views of the forest.
+Right in the center of Algonkian Regional Park and flanked by towering trees, The Woodlands is the perfect blend of country charm and outdoor beauty.
+The main event space is outfitted with high ceilings, a striking stone fireplace, and large windows featuring views of the forest.
 The ceremony location, which features a large pergola, sits right beneath the trees.
-Although many Northern Virginia brides perfect a spring or summer wedding, the venue is actually at its most beautiful in the fall, when all of the trees turn a magnificent shade of red, yellow and orange.
+Although many Northern Virginia brides prefer a spring or summer wedding, the venue is actually at its most beautiful in the fall when all of the trees turn a magnificent shade of red, yellow, and orange.
 The accommodations are a little more basic (think small cabins with simple furnishings), but can sleep your guests who are more outdoorsy.
-Best part of this venue?
-It’s just minutes from Dulles International Airport – making it easier than ever for out of town guests to attend.
+The best part of this venue?
+It’s just minutes from Dulles International Airport—making it easier than ever for out of town guests to attend.

 Catoctin Hall at Musket Ridge

-With sweeping vistas over acres of lush, green golf course with rolling hills and lakes speckled in the forefront, the ceremony location at Catoptric Hall is couldn’t be more perfect.
-Just minutes from the quaint charm of small town Frederick, Maryland and just an hour and a half outside of DC, the venue offers guests plenty of things to do before or after the wedding.
+With sweeping vistas over acres of the lush, green golf course with rolling hills and lakes speckled in the forefront, the ceremony location at Catoptric Hall couldn’t be more perfect.
+Just minutes from the quaint charm of small-town Frederick, Maryland and just an hour and a half outside of D.C., the venue offers guests plenty of things to do before or after the wedding.
 The rustic charm of the venue can be found all along the wooden bridges that connect the golf course and the hall (which also double as perfect places to shoot romantic photos during sunset with your groom).
-The hall itself is like a Pinterest board come to life – with an authentically vintage metal roof, beautiful stonework throughout, a white outdoor gazebo overlooking the golf course and hills and wrought-iron chandeliers.
+The hall itself is like a Pinterest board come to life—with an authentically vintage metal roof, beautiful stonework throughout, a white outdoor gazebo overlooking the golf course, and hills and wrought-iron chandeliers.

 Sunset Hills Vineyard

-One of Northern Virginia’s most famous wineries, Sunset Hills overlooks the picture-perfect hills of Loundon County.
-Not only is the location perfect for a rustic soiree (thanks to the main buildings wood paneled interior and the winery’s famous 1870’s Amish restored barn and the glamourous chandelier room, the wine is actually some of the state’s best too, and boasts plenty of award-winning varietals, like Chardonnay aged in stainless steel or Virginia’s deep red Norton grape.
-Call sunset hills for a reason, if you choose to wed during the golden hour you’ll be regaled with incredible photos of the sun setting over Willow Hill.
+One of Northern Virginia’s most famous wineries, Sunset Hills overlooks the picture-perfect hills of Loudoun County.
+Not only is the location perfect for a rustic soirée (thanks to the main building's wood-paneled interior and the winery’s famous 1870’s Amish restored barn and the glamourous chandelier room), the wine is actually some of the state’s best too, and boasts plenty of award-winning varietals, like Chardonnay aged in stainless steel or Virginia’s deep red Norton grape.
+Called sunset hills for a reason, if you choose to wed during the golden hour you’ll be regaled with incredible photos of the sun setting over Willow Hill.